-- 6. Record the mean CT Number value of each material. - 7.
-Click and save the captured screen in EzDent-i. - 8.
-Remove User Phantom from the PHANTOM JIG ASS'Y.
+6. Record the mean CT Number value of each material.

+8. Remove User Phantom from the PHANTOM JIG ASS'Y.

 12.4.2 QA CT Uniformity Test

 Follow the CT Uniformity Test procedure below to correctly image and analyze the CT Uniformity Check Phantom.
 Test results must be documented and maintained for at least one year.